Sista Chapel by Natasha Wright

 Wright’s work speaks to a fascination with darkness and Wright is tied to her feminist temperament.
 Wright repositions the female figure at the center by re-envisioning the feminine gaze and rethinking the importance of female agency.
 The adventuress, the seductress, the muse, the fallen or scorned women all become protagonists that motivate her studio practice.
 The painting When Black Swallows Red, for instance, looks like large swaths of leather mixed with latex, it is suggestive of the way black leather and latex might feel strapped tight against the skin and in doing so calls to mind straps, whips, and pain folded into pleasure.

 Wright is drawn to the dark, mysterious and dangerous aspects of feminine power and the female experience.
 By focusing on the body as a vehicle of power and agency, Wright’s work seems to rebuff the so-called feminine virtues of purity, chastity, and modesty.
 This can be seen in Already a Saint, a painting of cropped thrusting forward, half-naked torso clothed in animal skins.
 Or The Swan, a painting that seems to be referencing, “Leda and the Swan.”
-In this painting, a bent, twisted sullied, grey swan that looks like a dark angel covered in volcanic ash is flying into a lake.
+In this painting, a bent and twisted sullied swan appears like a dark angel covered in volcanic ash flying into a lake.

 These paintings speak to feminist concerns, but not in the way that is didactic.
 Wright seems to be most interested in what may be construed as threatening, destabilizing or emasculating about feminine power.
 This feminine power has traditionally sparked fear or has been seen as evil, unnatural and suspect, resulting in images of conniving hags and witches.
 Wright’s paintings attempt to reclaim and prize this “darkness” of female power by treating it like black gold—tapping into it as an energy source and an intuitively life-affirming way of knowing.